-Content with just walking on this gloriously sunny morning, the sun rays piercing through the trees would have been a sight to behold for both the unassuming visitor and the demanding photographer:
+Content with just walking on this gloriously sunny morning, the sun rays piercing through the trees would have been a sight to behold for both the unassuming visitor and the most demanding of photographers:

 It’s worth pointing out that visitors to the lake are also on the doorstep of the largest forest within city limits in Europe.
 I can only imagine how spectacular the nature must be the deeper you go into the forest, especially given that the River Łyna flows through the forest as well.
 An excursion for the summer months perhaps.

-Just before the bridge on the eastern side of the lake, I paid 2 zloty at a machine which gives out seeds and whatnot so I could feed the ducks.
+Just before the bridge on the eastern side of the lake, I paid 2 zloties at a machine which releases seeds and whatnot to the public so they can feed the ducks.

 Ducks firmly fed, we crossed over Most Zakochanych (Lovers’ Bridge), which charmingly connects the two banks of the lake.